A new structural approach to isoparametric hypersurfaces in spheres: Weyl and Symmetry identities

-The homogeneity of isoparametric hypersurfaces with $g=6$ is equivalent to the property that the kernels of the linear isospectral families $L(s)$ are independent of $s$ \cite{dn}, \cite{mi2}.
-Although requiring the family $L(s)$ have eigenvalues $\pm\sqrt{3}, \pm1/\sqrt{3}$ and $0$, all with the same multiplicity $m$, is a very restrictive condition on the symmetric real $5m\times 5m$-matrices $A_{\nu_1}$ and $A_{\nu_2}$, so far no one has yet succeeded in classifying such matrices for $m\ge 2$.
-Furthermore, the irreducible representations of $\SU(2)$ provide examples of such linear isospectral families where the kernel of $L(s)$ is not constant when varying $s$.
-It thus does not suffice to study the properties of just one linear isospectral family.
-One also needs to analyze the interaction of the linear isospectral families that show up for the focal projectors attached to the various points on the same normal great circle of $M^n$.
-This was carried out successfully for the case $(g,m)=(6,1)$ by Dorfmeister and Neher \cite{dn}.

-We shall now describe the advantages of the invariant Weyl identity deduced in the previous paragraph compared to the classical Weyl identities.
+{\bf Advantages of the invariant Weyl Identity.} We shall now describe the advantages of the invariant Weyl Identity deduced in the previous paragraph compared to the classical Weyl Identities.

-The discussion in (iv) highlights what important a role the higher covariant derivatives of the Weyl Identities play in the classification.
-Since the classical Weyl identities depend on several indices, i.e. $i$ and $j$, taking higher covariant derivatives of these identities would lead to a plethora of different cases.
-By contrast, in terms of the invariants $\hat g$, $\alpha$ and $B\otimes B^{-1}$ it is entirely possible to consider higher covariant derivatives since the Weyl identities are condensed in a single tensor identity.
+The discussion above, in particular Theorem\,\ref{l1}, highlights what important role the higher covariant derivatives of the Weyl Identities play in the classification.
+Since the classical Weyl Identities depend on several indices, i.e. $i$ and $j$, taking higher covariant derivatives of these identities would lead to a plethora of different cases.
+By contrast, in terms of the invariants $\hat g$, $\alpha$ and $B\otimes B^{-1}$ it is entirely possible to consider higher covariant derivatives since the Weyl Identities are condensed in a single tensor identity.

-We have seen that the condition that $L(s)$ is isospectral encodes only a certain part of the Weyl identity.
-It is therefore not sufficient to study only the linear isospectral families at one focal submanifold.
-The invariant Weyl identity however contains all the information.
+In order to prove homogeneity of isoparametric hypersurfaces with $g=6$, one needs to analyze the interaction of the isospectral families that show up at different focal submanifolds (on the same normal great circle of $M^n$) - see also Subsection\,\ref{g=6} for more details.
+The invariant Weyl Identity contains all the information of isospectral families at different focal submanifolds!

-For $g=3$ the Weyl identities turn each curvature distribution $D_j$ into a normed algebra \cite{karcher}.
-For $g=4$ they reflect parts of the Clifford algebra structure, which is the central underlying structure in this case.
-An interesting question is if, as for $g=3$ and $g=4$, there exists a geometric structure for $g=6$ captured by the Weyl identities.
+For $g=3$ the Weyl Identities turn each curvature distribution $D_j$ into a normed algebra \cite{karcher}.
+An interesting question is if, as for $g=3$, there exists a geometric structure for $g=6$ captured by the Weyl Identities.
 The existing examples suggest a geometry closely related to $\Gtwo$.
 This approach might lead to a viable strategy for completing classification.

+Another open question is, whether for $g=4$ the Weyl Identity reflects parts of the Clifford algebra structure, which is the central underlying structure in this case.